 Use the new rapid antigen tests recommended by the WHO.
 Their accuracy is expected to be comparable to PCR testing.
 The Ministry of Health assures that 800,000 will be purchased and delivered in the near future.
 However, so far such tests are available only in private laboratories at a price of 800 UAH.

-Meanwhile, the Right to Protection Charitable Foundation decided to focus on the needs of existing institutions and find out how to increase their capacity.
+Meanwhile, Right to Protection decided to focus on the needs of existing institutions and find out how to increase their capacity.
 Looking at the reporting of laboratories, the most obvious is the continuation of full-scale work on weekends and holidays, when the number of processed samples is significantly reduced or drops to zero.
 Although the implementation of this decision may be complicated by the lack of the required number of qualified personnel.
 So our monitors contacted the labs directly to find out how to increase capacity (see average and maximum power for 7 days on November 4).

 As it turned out, many employees at the Luhansk Laboratory Center are currently simply ill.
 Mariupol City Hospital № 4 may well perform up to 600 tests per day, depending on the needs of the city, given that last week almost 260 tests were performed per day, it turns out that there was no special need.
 At the same time, in the newest Kramatorsk laboratory there is often a shortage of electricity.